itsgeorgema/spotify-mood-player/README.md

 - **Parallel Processing**: Uses ThreadPoolExecutor for concurrent track analysis
 - **Database Connection Management**: Automatic retry logic for database connections
-- **Service Orchestration**: Docker Compose with health checks ensures proper startup order
-- **Memory Management**: Batch processing with proper resource cleanup
+- **Memory Management**: Optimized resource usage and cleanup
 - **API Rate Limiting**: Built-in delays to respect external API limits

 ## Production Limitations

-**IMPORTANT:** In production, the mood categorization is not fully accurate because the Genius API blocks requests from cloud hosting service IPs like Fly.io due to API abuse, terms of service violations (scraping), and legal/copyright restrictions.
-The categorization only works accurately in:
+**IMPORTANT:** In production, the mood categorization may not be fully accurate because the Genius API blocks requests from cloud hosting service IPs due to API abuse, terms of service violations (scraping), and legal/copyright restrictions.
+The categorization works best in:
 - Local development environment
 - When using a tunnel service (like Cloudflare) that routes through a residential IP to the production frontend